tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

 ##
 **Insights:**

-*Note, these revenue calculations are not taking into account refunds, that will be looked at in detail in the refunds analysis section.
+*Note, these revenue calculations are not taking into account refunds, that will be looked at in further detail in the refunds analysis section.

+The top 3 most popular routes by ticket sales (passenger volume) are **Manchester Piccadilly to Livepool Lime Street**, **London Euston to Birmingham New Street**, **London Kings Cross to York** at 4628, 4210 and 3920 total tickets sold respectively.

+The top 3 least popular routes by ticket sales (passenger volume) are **Livepool Lime Street to Birmingham New Street**, **Manchester Piccadilly to Warrington**, **Manchester Piccadilly to York** at 14, 15, 15 total tickets respectively.

+Despite seeling the most tickets, the Manchester Piccadilly to Livepool Lime Street route only generates £17,310 in total revenue, although this is likely because of the low average ticket price of £3.74.

+The routes that generate the highest revenue are **London Kings Cross to York** and **Liverpool Lime Street to London Euston**, at £183,193 and £113,299 respectively.
+Although London Kings Cross to York has a lower average ticket price (£46.71) compared to Liverpool Lime Street to London Euston (£103.28), London Kings Cross has far higher ticket sales at 3922 compared to 1097 ticket sales.

+The routes that generate the lowest revenue are **London Euston to Oxford** and **Manchester Piccadilly to Warrington**, at £41 and £53 respectively.
+The respective ticket sales and average ticket price are 16 sales & £2.56, 15 sales and £3.53.

 ##
 **Conclusions:**